-Under this agreement students are required to:
+Under this agreement, students are required to:

 - 1. Express at least a broad educational intent upon admission, - 2.
-Declare a specific educational goal no later than the term after which the student completes fifteen (15) semester units of degree applicable credit courses, - 3.
+Declare a specific educational goal no later than the term after which the student completes fifteen (15) semester units of degreeapplicable credit courses, - 3.
 Diligently attend class and complete assigned coursework, - 4.
-Complete courses and maintain progress toward an educational goal, and - Cooperate in the development of a student Educational Plan with the assistance of counseling services within ninety (90) days after declaring a specific educational goal.
+Complete courses and maintain progress toward an educational goal, and - 5.
+Cooperate in the development of a Student Educational Plan with the assistance of counseling services within ninety (90) days of declaring a specific educational goal.

-If a student fails to fulfill the responsibilities listed above, the college may suspend or terminate matriculation services; provided however, that the college will not terminate any service to which a student is otherwise entitled.
+If a student fails to fulfill the responsibilities listed above, the college may suspend or terminate matriculation services, however, the college will not terminate any service to which a student is otherwise entitled.